MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ConstValue-Property.md

 ---
 title: "ConstValue Property"
-description: "Sets the value of the C/AL text constant for the current application language of the development environment." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes the ConstValue property, which sets the value of the C/AL text constant for the current application language of the development environment." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na